 GMRS licensees are allowed to establish and use "Repeaters" to extend the range of their communications.

-A single GMRS license covers you and your immediate family (spouse, kids, grandkids, siblings, step-children, step-parents, grandparents, aunts, uncles, nieces, nephews, and in-laws).
+A single GMRS license covers you and your immediate family (spouse, children, grandchildren, stepchildren, parents, grandparents, stepparents, brothers, sisters, aunts, uncles, nieces, nephews, and in-laws).
 The family members do not need to live in the same household to be covered by your GMRS License.
 GMRS license holders are allowed to communicate with FRS users on those frequencies that are shared between the two services.
 GMRS individual licenses do not extend to employees.

 New GMRS licenses are being issued only to individuals.
 Prior to July 31, 1987, the FCC issued GMRS licenses to non-individuals (corporations, partnerships, government entities, etc.).
 These licensees are "Grandfathered" and may renew but not make major modifications to their existing licenses.
 For more information on how to get your GMRS license, see our section on Getting Your GMRS License.